 What You Need to Shop For

 You can be pregnant or you can choose to be stylishly pregnant.
 If you prefer stylish, shop for bright maternity dresses that make you feel comfortable and good.
 Invest in good shoes, preferably with soft padding that will relieve the muscles of your feet.
 Comfortable tops and button-up maternity kurtis look great and are very convenient too.
 Bella Mama has a lovely range of maternity night suits and nighties that are ideal as comfortable sleepwear.
 Get a good anti-stretch mark cream or oil because your skin will keep expanding.
 Do buy some lotions and creams because your skin will feel dry.
 Don’t forget to invest in a practical handbag that can stock up your essentials.
-Also, purchase eye drops that provide a cooling effect which can help relax your eye muscles.
+Also, purchase eye drops that provide a cooling effect that can help relax your eye muscles.
 Oral care products are important too.
 Finally, don’t forget to purchase good parenting books.

 A thorough idea of what to expect during pregnancy can keep you ready to overcome the challenges that you may likely face during this period.
 Don’t stress, enjoy each and every moment, and have a great pregnancy!